alphagov/gsp/docs/accessing-concourse.md

 setup the tunnel, we believe these do not need to be changed.

 ## Using `fly`

+We strongly discourage the use of `fly`.
+The Build and Run team are working hardly to produce a consistent way of auto-deploying and updating the pipelines with a GitOps solution.

+The above means, any manual change to the CI system with `fly`, will be shortly overwritten by an operator.

+You may find a need of going against the recommendation, for instance you'd like to `hijack` a container to debug a failed `job`.

 Concourse on the landing page, should encourage you to download the binary used to interact with its API.